ubermag/discretisedfield/README.md

     git clone https://github.com/joommf/discretisedfield
     python3 -m pip install --upgrade discretisedfield

-**Note**: If you do not have `git` on your system, it can be installed by following, please have a look at [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+**Note**: If you do not have `git` on your system, it can be installed by following the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ## Documentation